pravega/pravega-benchmark/README.md

 if the steam is already existing then it will be scaled up/down to 5 segments.
 Note that -producers 5 indicates 5 producers/writers .

-in case you want to write/read the certain number of events use the --events option without --time option as follows
+in case you want to write/read the certain number of events use the -events option without -time option as follows

-<pravega benchmark directory>/run/pravega-benchmark/bin/pravega-benchmark  --controller tcp://10.240.135.49:9090  --stream streamname5  -segments 5  -producers 1  --size 100   -throughput 10   --events 1000000
+<pravega benchmark directory>/run/pravega-benchmark/bin/pravega-benchmark  -controller tcp://127.0.0.1:9090  -stream streamname5  -segments 5  -producers 1  -size 100   -throughput 10   -events 1000000

---events 1000000 indicates that total 1000000 (1 million) of events will be written at the throughput speed of 10MB/sec
+-events 1000000 indicates that total 1000000 (1 million) of events will be written at the throughput speed of 10MB/sec
 ```

 ### 3 - OPS Mode or  Events Rate / Rate Limiter Mode